-Planet : Core Metric : Expanded Metric Theme Metric Response Nature Loss Land use and ecological sensitivity Report the number and area (in hectares) of sites owned, leased or managed in or adjacent to protected areas and/or key biodiversity areas (KBA).
-The Group does not disclose this information, however, we have a process in place to consider the impact on land use and ecosystems when considering new investments and loans.
-Fresh water availability Water consumption and withdrawal in water-stressed areas Report for operations where material: mega litres of water withdrawn, mega litres of water consumed and the percentage of each in regions with high or extremely high baseline water stress, according to WRI Aqueduct water risk atlas tool.
-Estimate and report the same information for the full value chain (upstream and downstream) where appropriate.
-The Group's water consumption and withdrawal in water-stressed areas() for FY2020 are as follows: • Total water consumption: 40,400 mega liters Of this, 4.1% in water-stressed areas • Total water withdrawal: 93,120 mega liters Of this, 2.2% in water-stressed areas () Water-stressed areas: The regions with high or extremely high baseline water stress, according to WRI Aqueduct water risk atlas tool.
+Sustainability of Sumitomo Corporation Group Feature Environment Social Governance ESG Quantitative Data Third-party Assessment Disclosure I based on IBC S Stakeholder Ca apitalism Metri CS Planet : Core Metric : Expanded Metric Theme Met ric Resp onse Nature Loss Land use and ecological sensitive Report the number and area (in here managed in or adjacent to protecte areas (KBA). ctares) of sites owned, leased or The Group does not disclose this in when considering new investments cess in place to consider the impact on land use and ecosystems Fresh water availability Water consumption and withdra Report for operations where materi withdrawn, mega litres of water cor each in regions with high or extrem according to WRI Aqueduct water r Estimate and report the same infort (upstream and downstream) where al: mega litres of water sumed and the percentage of ely high baseline water stress, isk atlas tool. nation for the full value chain appropriate.
+The Group's water consumption and Total water consumption : 40,400 i Of this, 4.1% in water-stressed ar Total water withdrawal : 93,120 m Of this, 2.2% in water-stressed ar () Water-stressed areas :The region mega liters eas ega liters eas as() for FY2020 are as follows: eline water stress, according to WRI Aqueduct water risk atlas tool.